 The advantages of using an air purifier are hard to overlook.
 Anyone caring about the purity of the air they breathe and the overall health of household members has considered purchasing such a device at one time or another.
 For people suffering from respiratory problems and allergies, a high-quality air purifier is a must-have.

 Ideally, you should consider installing an air purifier in every room of your home.
 However, such an approach way too expensive for most of us.
-So people opt for purchasing just a single unit for the one room they spend the majority of their time in… the bedroom.
+So people opt for purchasing just a single unit for rooms with strong odors.
+The rest of us usually opt to just put one in the room they spend the majority of their time in… the bedroom.

 Buying A Quiet Air Purifier For Your Bedroom